Thomas Johnson (defensive tackle)

-Thomas Johnson (born June 24, 1981) is a former American football defensive tackle in the National Football League for the Dallas Cowboys, Houston Texans and Atlanta Falcons.
-He played college football at Middle Tennessee State University.
+Thomas Johnson (born June 24, 1981) is an American former professional football defensive tackle in the National Football League for the Dallas Cowboys, Houston Texans and Atlanta Falcons.
+He played college football for the Middle Tennessee Blue Raiders.

 Early years

 Johnson attended Hamilton High School, where he played defensive tackle, tight end and linebacker.
 He led his team in tackles and sacks in his last 2 seasons.
 As a senior, he received All-state, All-Metro, and All-City honors.